raganwald/raganwald.github.com/_posts/2016-04-15-laziness-is-a-virtue.md

 }
 {% endhighlight %}

-Did you spot the bug?
+Besides performance, did you spot the full-on bug?
 Try running it yourself, it won't work!
 The problem is that at the last step, we called `compact`, and `compact` is an eager function, not a lazy one.
 So we end up trying to build an infinite list of primes before filtering out the nulls.

-We need to write:
+We need to write a lazy version of `compact`:

 {% highlight javascript %}
-function * existingValues (list) {
+function * compact (list) {
   for (const element of list) {
     if (element != null) {
       yield element;